 (j) is of unsound mind;

-(k) has been adversely named the Commissioner in an inquiry report adopted a general meeting for mismanagement or corrupt practices while a member of the Committee;
+(k) has been adversely named by the Commissioner in an inquiry report adopted by a general meeting for mismanagement or corrupt practices while a member of the Committee;

 (l) has been convicted of any offence involving dishonesty or is sentenced to imprisonment for a term exceeding three months;